 - Promote the TLC to the ISU community.

-- Reserve space within Morrill Hall to host the TLC.
+- Reserve physical meeting space within Morrill Hall to host the meetings.